MatthewSzurkowski/jsPiano/README.md

 # webPiano
 A piano made with HTML, CSS, and JS.

-A little quite right now, but a update will be out soon.
+A little quiet right now, but a update will be out soon.

 Link: https://jspiano.herokuapp.com/index.html